-Leases in terms of which the Group assumes substantially all the risks and rewards of ownership are classified as finance leases.
-Upon initial recognition the leased asset is measured at an amount equal to the lower of its fair value and the present value of the minimum lease payments.
+Group's lease agreements transferring substantially all the risks and rewards of ownership to the lessee are classified under financial lease.
+Upon initial recognition, leasing payments are recognized at a value equal with the minimum between the fair value and current value of minimum leasing payments.
 Subsequent to initial recognition, the asset is accounted for in accordance with the accounting policy applicable to that asset.

-Other leases are operating leases and, except for investment property, the leased assets are not recognized on the Group's Consolidated statement of financial situation.
+Other leasing agreements represent operating leases and the assets making the object of that leasing agreement are not recognized in the the Group's consolidated statement of financial position.